RP3Net/RP3Net/README.md

 # RP3Net
-RP3Net is an AI model for predicting the success of recombinant small-scale protein production in _E.
+RP3Net is an AI model for predicting the results of recombinant small-scale protein production in _E.
 Coli_ from the construct sequence.
 See [the preprint]() for more details on how it works.

 # Checkpoints
 * **TODO** links for downloading public checkpoints